 Independent contractors are not subject to the same withholding requirements as employees.
 Due to this difference, the IRS has placed significant importance on the proper classification of workers.
 The UW requires departments to provide appropriate documentation to ensure that workers are properly classified as employees or as independent contractors.

 Factors that the IRS considers in reviewing classification are Behavioral Control, Financial Control and Relationship of the Parties.
 For additional information please see the Independent Contractor vs Employee page and the IRS website.

 Generally, employees will always be paid through the payroll system even if the duties they perform are unrelated to their primary role.

-Current UW policy is that an individual who has been classified as an employee in the UW payroll system cannot be hired as an independent contractor in the same calendar year that the individual was an employee with the University, unless the independent contractor work is not in any way the same or similar to the work performed as an employee.
+Current UW policy is that an individual who has been classified as an employee in the UW payroll system cannot be hired as an independent contractor if the individual was an employee with the University, unless the independent contractor work is not in any way the same or similar to the work performed as an employee.
 Individuals should work with the Department wishing to hire them to complete the Form 1631 or Form 1632 to determine their eligibility to work for the UW as an independent contractor.